ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

-Now it's time ti plot this state on the Bloch sphere:
+Now it's time to plot this state on the Bloch sphere:
 ```python
 new_sv = sv.evolve(mycircuit)
 print(new_sv)